Port Vila: Languages

 Port Vila is home to many languages, reflecting the country's high linguistic diversity.

-The day-to-day lingua franca in the capital city is Bislama.
-In addition, English and French are also widespread.
+The capital city's daily lingua franca is Bislama, but English and French are also widely spoken.

 Among Vanuatu's 100 indigenous languages, many are spoken in the capital, as people from rural areas come to live in the city, either temporarily or permanently.

 Religion

 Christianity is the predominant religion across Vanuatu, followed by more than 90% of the population.
-The largest denomination is the Presbyterian Church in Vanuatu, followed by one third of the population.
+The largest denomination is the Presbyterian Church in Vanuatu, followed by one-third of the population.
 Roman Catholicism and the Church of Melanesia are also common, each about 15%.
 Cathédrale du Sacré-Cœur is a modern Roman Catholic cathedral in Port Vila.
 The seat of the Diocese of Port Vila, the church is dedicated to the Sacred Heart of Jesus.
-On October 5, 2020, The Church of Jesus Christ of Latter-Day Saints announced plans to construct a temple in the city, and the Bahá'í community is also established in Port Vila.
+On October 5, 2020, The Church of Jesus Christ of Latter-Day Saints announced plans to construct a temple in the city, and the Baháʼí Faith community is also established in Port Vila.

 Culture and education

 Highlights of the city

 The capital of Vanuatu has various sights to offer.
-There are several memorials, e.g. opposite the Parliament where two traditional totem poles and a monument representing a pig's tusk can be seen.
+There are several memorials, e.g., opposite the Parliament, where two traditional totem poles and a monument representing a pig's tusk can be seen.
 The Presbyterian Church of Port Vila is an impressive and sightworthy building opposite the Independence Park.
 A colourful wall painting can be seen on the administration building opposite the market hall.
 Another noteworthy wall painting is on the façade of the post office.
 The City Hall of Port Vila is an oblong and sightworthy building on a hill in the city centre.

 Vanuatu Cultural Centre

-The Vanuatu Cultural Centre, hosting the Vanuatu National Museum, is located at the Saralana Park in front of the national parliament, close to the National Library and the Malvatumauri (Vanuatu National Council of Chiefs).
-This institution is an important place for the preservation and promotion of the different aspects of the local culture.
+The Vanuatu Cultural Centre, hosting the Vanuatu National Museum, is located at the Saralana Park in front of the National Parliament, close to the National Library and the Malvatumauri (Vanuatu National Council of Chiefs).
+This institution is an important place to preserve and promote the different aspects of the local culture.
 Traditional artifacts from several islands are on display in the museum.
-The centre host also the National Audiovisual Archives which is the most important fund of documents from the late 19th century until today.
+The centre also hosts the National Audiovisual Archives, the most critical fund of documents from the late 19th century until today.

 World Heritage

-Port Vila was the location in August 1999 for the ”2nd World Heritage Global Strategy Meeting for the Pacific Islands Region" held by UNESCO.
+Port Vila was the location in August 1999 for the "2nd World Heritage Global Strategy Meeting for the Pacific Islands Region" held by UNESCO.
 One of the major topics related to Vanuatu and the Pacific region was the question of the suitability of underwater heritage for inscription on the World Heritage List.

 Education

 Port Vila is one location of the University of the South Pacific, an educational institution co-owned by twelve Pacific countries.
-The Vanuatu campus is the only law school in the university, and it also teaches languages.
+The Vanuatu campus is the only law school in the university and teaches languages.

 Upper secondary (sixth form/senior high school) institutions include: